0xKitsune/EVM-Puzzles-Walkthrough/README.md

 [0100 mul_result 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Now we encounter the [EQ instruction]().
+Now we encounter the [EQ instruction](https://www.evm.codes/#14).
 This instruction takes the first two values on the stack, runs an equality comparison and pushes the result on the top of the stack.
-If the first two values are equal, `1` is pushed to the top and if they are not equal, `0` is pushed to the top instead.
-Both values at positions 1 and 2 on the stack are consumed as the `EQ` instruction is evaluated.
+If the first two values are equal, `1` is pushed to the top, otherwise `0` is pushed to the stack instead.
+Both values at positions 1 and 2 on the stack are consumed from the `EQ` instruction.

 For simplicity sake, let’s say that the `mul_result` is `0100` so when the `EQ` instruction is evaluated, `1` is pushed to the stack, making our stack now look like this.